PyBossa/app-magicicada/README.md

 We recommend that you read the section: [Build with PyBossa](http://docs.pybossa.com/en/latest/build_with_pybossa.html) and follow the [step by step tutorial](http://docs.pybossa.com/en/latest/user/tutorial.html).

-**NOTE**: This application usses the [pybossa-client](https://pypi.python.org/pypi/pybossa-client) in order to simplify the development of the application and its usage.
+**NOTE**: This application uses the [pybossa-client](https://pypi.python.org/pypi/pybossa-client) in order to simplify the development of the application and its usage.
 Check the [documentation](http://pythonhosted.org/pybossa-client/).

 LICENSE